NotaInutilis/Super-SEO-Spam-Suppressor/README.md

 [Blocklist in uBlacklist format](https://raw.githubusercontent.com/NotaInutilis/Super-SEO-Spam-Suppressor/master/ublacklist.txt) to use with [uBlacklist](https://github.com/iorate/ublacklist).
 It removes blocked sites from search engine results.

-[Click here to subscribe.](https://iorate.github.io/ublacklist/subscribe?name=Super%20SEO%20Spam%20Suppressor&url=https://raw.githubusercontent.com/NotaInutilis/Super-SEO-Spam-Suppressor/master/ublacklist.txt) (This automatic subscription link is only compatible with Chrome)
+[Click here to subscribe.](https://iorate.github.io/ublacklist/subscribe?name=Super%20SEO%20Spam%20Suppressor&url=https://raw.githubusercontent.com/NotaInutilis/Super-SEO-Spam-Suppressor/master/ublacklist.txt)  (This automatic subscription link is only compatible with Chrome, you have to add it by yourself on other browsers!)

 ### Domains list